 In our many visits along the Suffolk Coast we have discovered tales of whole cities being drowned and lost to the sea.
-We have learned about church bells which call from the seabed and a huge black dog stalking the unwary midnight traveller.
+We have learned about church bells which ring from beneath the waves and a huge black devil dog stalking the unwary midnight traveller.

-What is there to discover about this desolate, stony beach which just drops off the end of Suffolk on a road to nowhere?
+And so to Shingle Street – a stony beach which just drops off the end of Suffolk on a road to nowhere.

 How to find Shingle Street when it’s not on your road atlas!